qdrvm/kagome/docs/source/tutorials/private_network.md

     --prometheus-port 11155
 ```

-### Execute second validating node (node with authority)
+### Execute second block_validator node (node with authority)

-Now that validating node is up and running, second node can join the network by bootstrapping from the first node.
+Now that block_validator node is up and running, second node can join the network by bootstrapping from the first node.
 Command will look very similar.

 ```shell script
 kagome \